Pine Mountain Settlement School

 1949 COMMUNITY FAIR DAY – Preparing for Displays

-As part of preparing for displays for the 1949 Community Fair Day, Ella Wilder, wife of Brit Wilder, a grandson of Uncle William Creech, and a farm worker at the School took a walk with the author of this short story.
+As part of preparing for displays for the 1949 Community Fair Day, Ella Wilder, daughter of Brit Wilder (who was a grandson of Uncle William Creech, and a farm worker at the School) took a walk with the author of this short story.
 The author, who is possibly Alice Cobb (though Miss Spinney is written in pencil at the top of the transcript page) or possibly Dorothy Nace, took a walk with Ella to gather unique “antiques” from members of the community.
 The items were to be placed on display at the Community Fair Day that took place at Pine Mountain School each Fall.
 The walk-about also was a sneaker advertisement to get the community to the Fair.
 It also served to establish better relations with the community for, as the author explains, the earlier “Community Fair” was felt to have “grown into a day in which the School put on a show for the neighbors, rather than a day in which the neighbors had the floor.”
 The narrative of this walk-about is very candid in its description of the trip and the observations of the local community.

 It is unlikely that Miss Spinney is the author as she is mentioned in the narrative, which suggests that she is a player in the narrative, but not the author.
 That leaves Alice Cobb or Dorothy Nace.
 It doesn’t quite read like a free-wheeling Alice Cobb story, and Dorothy Nace was assigned to prepare publicity during the year this account was written.
 Though we may never solve the author issue, Dorothy Nace seems the best fit.